Creatures that Crawl

 The well-loved picture book, Elmer the Patchwork Elephant, is great for pre-schoolers with its message of being proud of who you are and what makes you unique.
-It is a great book to use for covering EYFS Understanding the world: People and communities criteria.
+It is a great book to use for covering the Understanding the World criteria.

 This simple craft uses the Elmer patchwork idea and can be used as a follow-up activity to a circle-time reading of Elmer.
 Swap elephants for tortoises so that it ties-in with the creatures that crawl theme.